/*Slick slideshow*/

 A comprehensive overview of medical language.
 This course takes a body-systems approach to presenting the medical terminology associated with anatomy, physiology, diseases and treatments.
 Designed for all students interested in health sciences or a career in medicine.

-This course will compare and contrast diverse health careers.
+This course will compare and contrast multiple health careers.
 Students will discuss the history, providers, and delivery models involved in Health Care.
-The course will explore how such factors as economic class and status in groups such as gender, age, and physical ability affect health care professionals.
+The course will explore how such factors as economic class and status in groups such as gender, age, and physical ability affect healthcare professionals.
 Students will also explore numerous fields and opportunities in the Health Care Industry.

 • HTHS 1110: Integrated Human Anatomy & Physiology I